raine/ytdlwatch/README.md

 ## env vars

 - `LOG_LEVEL`: Log level of the program.
 Defaults to `info`.
+- `PORT`: The port http server will bind to.
 - `YOUTUBE_API_KEY`: Youtube API key.
 Needed for accessing the given Youtube playlist.
 Create one here (and a new project, if necessary): https://console.cloud.google.com/apis/credentials **required**